Skip to content

 Architecture

-Docker Compose starts three services:
+Docker Compose starts three services for a single-node stack:

 ServiceImagePortDescription